ekiriakos/daily-stats/README.md

 # daily-stats
-Pull stats from server, compress and send via mail
+Pull stats from server, compress and send via mail.